UnfoldedInc/pydeck/README.md

 yarn deploy  # deploy (push to `gh-pages` branch)
 ```

+Remarks:
+- There will be some warnings relating to examples not being referenced, these can be safely ignored.
+- you may need to setup certificates for Python if you have not already done so.
+Browse to `Applications/Python 3.8` and double-click `Install Certificates.command`.

 ### Detailed Setup Notes

 > Note: The steps below are performed automatically when running `yarn bootstrap`.
 They are described here for advanced use cases only.
 Also see [deck.gl/bindings/pydeck/PUBLISH.md]